London or Edinburgh

 - be accountable for adherence to strict statutory deadlines and the high quality and robustness of this very publicly visible work.

 - maximise the impact of the CMA’s merger activities through a strategic, prioritised and targeted approach to the casework programme in line with the procedural guidance.

 You will also be an effective advocate for the CMA in the field of mergers policy and engage openly, professionally and proactively with key external stakeholders, representing the CMA externally, nationally and internationally, ensuring that the CMA enjoys a high reputation nationally and internationally for its mergers work.

 For this high profile and influential role, you will possess:

-- Experience and strong track record of successful delivery of a portfolio of projects with varying and stretching challenges, complexities and delivery timescales.
+- an extensive track record of successful delivery of a portfolio of merger cases with varying and stretching challenges, complexities and delivery timescales.

-If you’re passionate about helping to make markets work better for the benefit of consumers, business and the economy generally, please click on the APPLY button for further details about this pivotal role.
+The role of Senior Director, Mergers is high profile, challenging, demanding, and rewarding.
+If you’re passionate about helping to make markets work better for the benefit of consumers, please click on the APPLY button for further details about this important role.

-The CMA is an accredited Disability Confident Employer and a Stonewall Diversity Champion.
-As an equal opportunities employer, we welcome suitably qualified applicants from all backgrounds and recruit on merit on the basis of fair and open competition, as outlined in the Civil Service Commission's Recruitment Principles.
+The CMA are an accredited Disability Confident Employer, and we are an equal opportunities employer, welcoming suitably qualified applicants from all backgrounds.
+We recruit by merit on the basis of fair and open competition, as outlined in the Civil Service Commission's recruitment principles.